margheritadetoma/crash_python_course/assignments/ex4/readme.md

 #######  EX 4 SOLUTION  ######
 ##############################

-I created a Rational() class that takes as input the float x.
+The Rational() class takes in input a float x and a precision p.

-The __init__ call the module continued_fraction_approx() that converts x into a fraction between num and den up to the given precision (p) using the continued fraction method.
+The __init__ calls the method continued_fraction_approx() that converts x into a fraction (num/den) up to the given precision (p) using the continued fraction method.
-The function preliminarly stores the sign and also checks if the input number is an int.
-Then it does the cycle in the while loop accordingly to the algorithm of the continued fraction giving the numerator and denominator.
-Then it is called the module simplify_common_factors() which simplifies the common factor between num and den using the decomposion in prime factors.
-It first calls the function decomposition_prime_factors() importing it from assignments.ex3.ex3_5_solution.
-Decomposition_prime_factors() finds the decomposition in prime factors of x and y and returns them as lists (x_dec, y_dec).
+The function preliminarly stores the sign and also checks if x is an int (eventually it returns num=x, den=1).
+Then the iterative continued fraction algorithm returns the numerator and denominator.
+Then the method simplify_common_factors() simplifies the common factor between num and den using the decomposion in prime factors.
+The method first calls the function decomposition_prime_factors() importing it from assignments.ex3.ex3_5_solution. decomposition_prime_factors() finds the decomposition in prime factors of x and y and returns them as lists (x_dec, y_dec).
 Note that it is the full decomposition, not only the prime numbers which are divisible by the input value (e.g. 12 would be [2,2,3]).
-Then some side cases are checked (x=1, y= 1, x=0, y=0).
-The loop then remove from x_dec and y_dec all the values that are in common.
-Then the new numerator (num) is the product of all the x_dec and the denominator (den) is the product of all the y_dec.
-The function returns the  numerator (num, with sign) and the denominator (den).
+Then some side cases are checked (x=1, y=1, x=0, y=0).
+A loop then removes from x_dec and y_dec all the values that are in common.
+The new numerator (num) will be the product of the remaining x_dec and the denominator (den) the product of the remaining y_dec.
+The function returns the numerator (sign * num) and the denominator (den).

 The class contains also some dundler methods: